 - Examine your cash flow: get an understanding of how money is moving throughout the business.

 - Make analyzing statements a habit: the more you get used to analyzing your financial statements, the better you’ll be at noticing opportunities to increase cash flow and prevent shortages.

 Automate cash flow reports with the tool built for FP&A professionals

-To take financial reporting up a notch, cloud FP&A platforms such as DataRails can assist with creating automated financial reports.
+To take financial reporting up a notch, cloud FP&A software such as Datarails can assist with creating automated financial reports.
 And the best part is that you don’t have to change the way you work to improve your processes.
-DataRails is an Excel-based solution, meaning that you can leverage your existing spreadsheets, models, and intellectual property that is built into your Excel spreadsheets.
+Datarails is an Excel-based solution, meaning that you can leverage your existing spreadsheets, models, and intellectual property that is built into your Excel spreadsheets.
 Keep using the interface you are familiar with while simultaneously boosting your capabilities.
-DataRails fits itself to you, not the other way around.
+Datarails fits itself to you, not the other way around.

 By automating cash flow reports, businesses can gain instant insights into cash movements between months, and quickly equip decision-makers with the numbers they need to make the best business decisions.